 Director Executive Audit Compensation Governance

 Vernon J. Nagel Chairman

 W. Patrick Battle X X

 Peter C. Browning X X Chairman

 George C. Guynn X X

-James H. Hance, Jr X X
+James H. Hance, Jr. X X

 Gordon D. Harnett X X

 Robert F. McCullough X Chairman X

 Julia B. North X X

 Dominic J. Pileggi X X

 Ray M. Robinson X Chairman X

 Norman H. Wesley X X

-During the fiscal year ended August 31, 2014, the Board met five times.
-All of our directors attended 100% of the total meetings held by the Board and any committee on which the director served during the fiscal year.
-Mr. Hance joined the board August 20, 2014 and Mr. Battle joined the board on September 26, 2014.
+During the fiscal year ended August 31, 2015, the Board met five times.
+All of our directors attended 100% of the Board meetings.
+All but one of our directors attended 100% of the total committee meetings on which the director served during the fiscal year, and the one director attended at least 85% of the total meetings held by the Board and the committees on which the director served.
 We typically expect that each continuing director will attend the annual meeting of stockholders, absent a valid reason.
 All of the directors serving at the time of last year's annual meeting attended the meeting.